SiggiG/ProceduralMeshDemos/README.md

 If you have any questions, suggestions or want to contribute to this project please contact me at one of these places:
 * You can reach me via email at siggi@siggig.is
-* Send essage me on the Unreal forums on username SiggiG.
+* Message me on the Unreal forums on username SiggiG.
 * Twitter: https://twitter.com/SiggiGG

 ## License
 By using the code here you accept the **GPL V3** license.

 Copyright (c) 2016 Sigurdur Gunnarsson